2 min read

 Does trade credit insurance replace a good credit-control process?

 No — and most insurers will not pay out if you have failed to follow basic credit-control disciplines such as setting payment terms, sending statements, and chasing overdue accounts within defined timescales.
-Insurance is a backstop, not a substitute for robust in-house processes.
+Insurance is a backstop, not a substitute for strong in-house processes.

 Can a start-up obtain trade credit insurance?